 Even in the standard driving mode this car felt powerful.
 It was my first time driving an electric car and I could instantly tell the performance was out of this world.
 None of the gear shifting madness, just pedal to the metal and you were off!

 Along with driving the BMW i8 we also got to cruise around in a few more models including the i3 and 228xi.
 Even in the moderately priced i3 (~$50k) I could tell it’s all electric motor was QUICK.

 Thanks to everyone at BMW that made this happen (and for building AWESOME cars)! #BMWi8 #DrivingIsBelieving

 - Things to Do in Seattle: Food, Brunch, Drinks & More!

-- Photography of Botany Bay, South Carolina
+- Places to Photograph in Botany Bay, South Carolina